justinesolano/sei-project-two/README.md

  # PROCESS
 ## PLANNING (day 1)
 ### Concept
 Jonty and I wanted to do something fun so we decided to create a quiz app.
 We both decided on a Lord of the Rings themed quiz because we both love the trilogy.
 It was only a 2-day hackathon so we kept our scope tight and doable.
 We decided to do 3 quizzes as the API we used provided a handful of routes that were useful for different quizzes such as /character, /book, /quotes, /movies.
+The

 ### Wireframes
 ![LotR Wireframe](src/game-assets/wireframe.jpg)